TedHusted/awake/awake.md/awake.md

 A prompt flashes beneath the person’s profile: “Join Secure Media Chat?”

-Noah hesitates for only a second before clicking YES.
+Noah hesitates for a second.
+“OK, we came this far.”
+Taking another deep breath, he clicks YES.
 The screen darkens.
 A soft chime signals the connection.
 Moments later, a familiar voice greets him from the other side.

 “Oops, we did it again.”